python/devguide/coredev.rst

 SSH
 '''

-You need to generate an SSH 2 RSA key to be able to commit code.
+You need to provide an SSH-2 key to be able to commit code.
 You may have multiple keys if you wish (e.g., for work and home).
+Using Ed25519 keys is encouraged.
 Send your key as an attachment in an email to hgaccounts@python.org.
 Help in generating an SSH key can be found in the :ref:`faq`.

 Your SSH key will be set to a username in the form of "first_name.last_name".
 This should match your username on the issue tracker.